JikesRVM/jikesrvm.github.io/Resources/RelatedWork.md

 The [CACAO JVM](http://www.complang.tuwien.ac.at/cacaojvm/) is a JVM from the [Computer Languages group](http://www.complang.tuwien.ac.at/) at the [Vienna University of Technology](http://www.tuwien.ac.at/).

+# JVMs (no longer developed)

+## Metacircular Research Platform

+The [Metacircular Research Platform](https://github.com/codehaus/mrp) is fork of the Jikes RVM and licensed under the EPL.

 ## Jato VM

 [Jato](http://www.jatovm.org/) is a JIT-only JVM.

 ## GCJ

 [The GNU Compiler for Java](http://gcc.gnu.org/java/) is an open source Java compiler that statically compiles Java code into native code.
+GCJ was available in GCC 6 and is no longer available in GCC 7.

 ## Kaffe